MattPutnam/cljs-tutorial/tutorial/step4.md

   [:div {:style {:textAlign "center" :color "red" :padding "0.7em 1em"}} error])
 ```

 Okay, now it shows up, but we need it to go away too.
 It should go away whenever the player clicks a card, hits the "deal 3 cards" button, or restarts the game... basically, any change to `state` (except the one that adds the error message, of course).
 Rather than stick this everywhere, we can use `component-did-update`.
-Add this method:
+Add this method to `SetGame`:
 ```clojure
 :component-did-update
 (fn [{:keys [prev-state state]}]